Pharmacy Manager by Stroud Resourcing Ltd

 Fully remoteRemote policyFully remote

-Stroud Resourcing is working with a client recruiting for a Pharmacy Manager to join a well-established, award-winning hospital based in Kent.
-This is a full-time role with a salary of £65,000 p/a and excellent benefits.
+Stroud Resourcing is recruiting for a Pharmacy Manager to join a leading private hospital based in Bath.
+This full-time role comes with a salary of £55,000 p/a and excellent benefits.
+You will be working predominately Monday - Friday (occasional Saturdays), working over 4 days can be considered for the right candidate.

-Within the hospital, their facilities include 6 theatres, Endoscopy, c70 beds, interventional and endoscopy services, outpatients and a full diagnostics suite.
-They are proud to have a Good CQC rating.

 As the Pharmacy Manager you can expect to:

+To apply for this Pharmacy Manager role, you must be a GPC-registered pharmacist.
+Experience managing teams within a hospital setting is preferred but candidates from a community/retail background with proven management experience will be considered.
+We also welcome applications from experienced Senior hospital pharmacists looking to take on their first management post.

-If you`re looking to impact and create change positively, you`ll be rewarded with an excellent salary of £65,000 p/a and benefits package for your inclusive and committed approach.
+In return for your dedication, collaboration and commitment, you`ll receive a generous salary of £55,000 p/a and a benefits package and be joining a welcoming and inclusive culture.

-If this full-time Pharmacy Manager job in Maidstone motivates and inspires you, please contact Stroud Resourcing today.
-We`d love to help you get your next role.
+To apply for this full-time Pharmacy Manager job in Bath, please contact Stroud Resourcing today.
+Please refer any friends or colleagues for this role or direct them to our Careers page on our website.

 Stroud Resourcing is a specialist recruitment firm within independent healthcare.
 Fostering long-term, deep-rooted relationships, we are an extension to internal talent teams for some of the UK`s most prestigious healthcare providers.
 We champion healthcare organisations to improve outcomes by recruiting better leaders.
 As an accredited Good Business Charter member, we uphold responsible business behaviour.
 You can trust us to provide honest, straightforward support, no matter your career stage.